aleksbn/tictactoe-frontend-react/README.md

 ```
 and voila!
 The app is running on address [http://localhost:3000/](http://localhost:3000/)

+# Backend start, install and running the app
+Head to the [https://github.com/aleksbn/tictactoe-backend-node.js](https://github.com/aleksbn/tictactoe-backend-node.js) and download the frontend app.
+Repeat the stepps of downloading code, isntalling libraries and starting the app.
+Of course, mongodb is already started and there's no need for doing it again.

+# Data seeding
 Now, if you want to generate some random data, you can use built-in function for that.
 Just open your postman to make a request, or go to your browser and type in the following address: http://localhost:3000/generate.
 At the end of the url, you need to add the number of players you want to generate, as well as the number of games per player.
 In example, if I want 5 players with 4 games per player, I would go (or make a request in postman) to http://localhost:3000/generate/5/4.
 If you're interested in using the data, just open mongodb compass, head to the tictactoe db and see user names you generated.
 Password for every player is nickname+"sifra".
 In example, for user alex, password is alexsifra.

-# Backend start, install and running the app
-Head to the [https://github.com/aleksbn/tictactoe-backend-node.js](https://github.com/aleksbn/tictactoe-backend-node.js) and download the frontend app.
-Repeat the stepps of downloading code, isntalling libraries and starting the app.
-Of course, mongodb is already started and there's no need for doing it again.

 # Architecture considerations
 Project is using 3 layers: